Bixi81/COVID-19_excess_deaths/README.md

 ![ndeaths2](death_per_day2.jpg)

 The inverted u-shaped pattern in the excess deaths in 2020 matches the pattern of reported Covid-19 deaths in Germany (RKI data), which also shows an inverted u-shape in the same period of time.
+Note the difference in the scale of the y-axis.

 ![reported_deaths](death_reported.jpg)